“Prepare to be dazzled!”

 The computer room door snapped shut on their laughter.

 Cupping their hands over their eyes, they peered through the front window.
 Wayne’s bench was way over in the back and on the other side of the lab.
-Each bench had a small light tacked to the wall that could be used for close-up work.
+Each bench had a small light tacked to the wall for close-up work.
 “Is his light on?” asked Dean.
 Mitch couldn’t tell.
-They pounded on the door regardless, but no one answered.
+They pounded on the door regardless.
+No one answered.

 Lainie Troy, the building manager, had the office next door to Bische’s lab.
 Mitch tapped on her door.
 “Excuse me, Ms. Troy.”